poweredjj/MG_TextWithImages/README.md

 #### TextWithImages object has some useful properties:

 **TextWidth**: text width.
 Does not account for "textScale" used in Draw().
 Useful for calculating draw position.
-**TextHeight**: text width.
+**TextHeight**: text height.
 Does not account for "textScale" used in Draw().
 Useful for calculating draw position.
 **TextOriginal**: original text, that was inserted.
 **Text**: modified text, with markers changed to spaces (to match image width properly).
 **NoOfLines**: text line count.